 72. Robert Blees

 Robert Blees was born on June 9, 1918 in Lathrop, Missouri, USA as Robert Sherwood Blees.
-He was a writer and producer, known for The Fighting Chance (1955), Frogs (1972) and Magnificent Obsession (1954).
+He was a writer and producer, known for The Black Scorpion (1957), The Fighting Chance (1955) and Frogs (1972).
 He was married to Dorothy Robinson.
 He died on January 31, 2015 in Menlo Park, California, USA.

 Screenwriter and producer best known for writing Douglas Sirk's 'Magnificent Obsession' (1954); also wrote Sirk's 'All I Desire' (1953), Allan Dwan's 'Cattle Queen of Montana ' (1954) and 'Slightly Scarlet' (1956), Robert Aldrich's 'Autumn Leaves' (1956), the Byron Haskin-directed 'From the Earth to the Moon' (1958) and later co-wrote the 1972 horror films 'Frogs,' 'Whoever Slew Auntie Roo?' and 'Dr. Phibes Rises Again;' served as writer and producer of the TV series 'Project U.F.O.' and also had brief stints producing such shows as 'Cannon,' 'Combat!' and 'Bonanza'

 Don Covay was born on March 24, 1938 in Orangeburg, South Carolina, USA as Donald James Randolph.
 He was married to Yvonne Darby.
 He died on January 31, 2015 in Franklin Square, New York, USA.